jayerb/financial-planner/mcp-server/README.md

 Once configured, you can ask your AI assistant questions like:

+- "What programs are available?"
 - "How much is my ESPP income for 2029?"
+- "What's my take-home pay in 2030 for the quickexample program?"
 - "What's my effective tax rate in 2031?"
-- "Compare my take-home pay between 2025 and 2035"
+- "Compare my take-home pay between 2025 and 2035 for myprogram"
 - "When do my deferred comp disbursements start and end?"
 - "What's my total lifetime tax burden?"
 - "How much will I have in my 401(k) by 2050?"
 - "What's my RSU vested value in 2027?"
 - "Show me my federal tax breakdown for 2030"

+### Specifying a Program

+You can specify which program to query in your questions:
+- "What's my take-home pay in 2030 for **quickexample**?"
+- "Compare gross income for **program1** in 2026 vs 2030"

+If you don't specify a program, the default program will be used.

 ## Creating Your Own Program